What Should I Choose as My First Pet Snake?

 Even though biting is rare amongst corn snakes, it is still a possibility.
 To avoid being bitten, feed your corn snake with tongs, never handle the snake while intoxicated, never startle the snake purposefully, and handle with care.

-Corn Snakes are the Best Choice for your First Pet Snake
+Corn Snakes Are the Best Choice for a First Pet Snake

 I have an adult corn snake in our home.
 I bought him as a hatchling form Petco when I was nineteen years old.
 I named him Marven and took him home.
 At first he was only my pet that I kept in my college dorm room for a semester.
 Now Marven is a full sized adult corn snake and I now have a two year old daughter.
 Marven has never attempted to bite anyone in the four years I have owned him, he is very tolerant to handling, and VERY tolerant to my daughter handling him.
 He has never been an easily startled snake (even as a baby) and has always been very docile and tame.
 A baby corn snake was my first pet, and he is still apart of our family and has spurred my love and passion for keeping and caring for reptiles within my household.
 As a family we now own eight snakes (three different species) and three leopard geckos.
 We have future plans of breeding our reptiles.